Government Digital Service: Government as a platform

 GDS has since mid 2013 promoted the concept of government as a platform, an idea first set out by Tim O'Reilly in 2009 in an article in Forbes.
-Government as a Platform introduces "a new vision for digital government; a common core infrastructure of shared digital systems, technology and processes on which it’s easy to build brilliant, user-centric government services".
+Government as a Platform introduces "a new vision for digital government; a common core infrastructure of shared digital systems, technology and processes on which it's easy to build brilliant, user-centric government services".

+The original Government as a Platform products have been joined by new ones and are collectively known as Digital Service Platforms.
+These include GOV.UK Pay, GOV.UK Notify, GOV.UK Forms, the Design System, GOV.UK Frontend and the UK Emergency Alerts system.

 GOV.UK Verify

 In 2011, GDS was given responsibility for setting cross-government standards for identity assurance, with the authority to approve, commission and accredit the identity component of any central government public service.
-GDS then designed and is building GOV.UK Verify.
+GDS then designed and built GOV.UK Verify.
 GOV.UK Verify is intended to act as a single sign on framework for government services like filing taxes or checking driving license information.
 The system allows the user to choose from a list of companies certified to verify their identity to government.
 These companies have to meet published standards for identity assurance.

 The Infrastructure and Projects Authority (IPA) conducted a review of Verify in July 2018, and found Whitehall departments were reluctant to continue funding the project.
 A subsequent report by the IPA recommended that the Gov.uk Verify identity assurance programme should be terminated.